farcasia/ana.sutii.github.io/_posts/2018-06-10-Keeping-languages-modular-in-Jetbrains-MPS.markdown

 image: /assets/img/IMG_6414.JPG
 image-sm: /assets/img/IMG_6414.JPG
 ---
-Sometimes, there are situations when an implementation concern gets in the way of the modular definition of your languages in Jetbrains MPS.
+There are situations when an implementation concern gets in the way of the modular definition of your languages in Jetbrains MPS.

 One particular example is the following.
 Suppose you have a set of languages that you defined for your domain.
-Moreover, suppose that now, somehwere in your implementation, you need to add factory methods that return a concept from any of these languages you created.
+Moreover, suppose that now, somewhere in your implementation, you need to add factory methods that return a concept from any of these languages you created.
 What I need, is to add an interface concept for the purpose of these factory methods (the factory methods will have as a return type this interface concept).
 This